traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 * Web app for user input
 * LEDs + hardware in clothing
-* Socket.IO: send messages from app to clothing
+* Send messages from app to clothing: <br/>Socket.IO

 ^ Communication between the app and clothing is handled through socketio